 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 As you know, I love making egg-free, grain-free recipes.
 Folks like my youngest son, who can’t eat eggs, grains or refined sugars, really need and appreciate treats, especially because they’re harder to find.
-These banana breakfast cookies really hit the spot: They’re not only egg-free; they’re also completely AIP, full of gut-healthy resistant starch, Paleo, and they provide an easy breakfast; OR I love putting them in my high school daughter’s lunches.
+These Banana Breakfast Cookies really hit the spot: They’re not only egg-free; they’re also completely AIP, full of gut-healthy resistant starch, Paleo, and they provide an easy breakfast, OR I love putting them in lunches.

 And this year I’ll be packing lunches each night for my husband, too, so he can grab them in the dark, while we’re all still sleeping, tiptoeing out of the house to work, before the sun is up.

-Just like last week when I shared pumpkin custards to conveniently make ahead of time for easy grab-and-go lunch items (sorry, that recipe isn’t egg-free), these cookies can fill in for breakfast, an easy lunch box item, for a snack, or even for a healthy dessert.
+Just like last week, when I shared Sweet & Savory Breakfast Cookies to conveniently make ahead of time for easy grab-and-go lunch items, these cookies can fill in for breakfast, an easy lunch box item, for a snack, or even for a healthy dessert.
 I make two batches, and after everyone’s initial nibble, I put them in the fridge or freezer so I’m armed!

 I’m now prepared for fast breakfasts and regular lunch demands!